pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

-       Observe that the softmax result can be represented as a sparse tensor with the same sparsity structure (same indices) as the input only when the fill value is a 1-D dense tensor, that is,
+       Observe that the softmax result can be represented as a sparse tensor with the same sparsity structure (same indices) as the input only when the fill value is a 1-D dense tensor, that is:

        ```python
        A.softmax(0) == torch.sparse_coo_tensor(indices=A.indices(),